Artificial Intelligence in Business: Insights from Both Sides of the Pond

 This is just one example, but different data quality issues can add up to an unsolvable obstacle, resulting in curbing initiatives and well-into-development projects alike.

 The solution is a cohesive enterprise-wide data strategy, reworking the vision of data acquisition, storage, access, security, and operability.
-It should be a product of collaboration between key departments, business leaders and stakeholders.
+It should be a product of collaboration between key departments, leaders and stakeholders.

 A strong data strategy that will become the basis of the entire AI business project needs to break silos, engage key players, and present a unified vision under a strong leadership.
 Like with any innovative process integration, cross-functional teams are what success depends on.